dasc-lab/robot-framework/docs/px4_robots/px4_rover_setup.md

 ## Pixhawk Firmware Setup
 Flash the custom firmware px3_fmu-v3_default.px4 as the firmware onto a cube black set the vehicle frame to generic ground rover.
-This firmware can be built from the PX4 repo using
+This firmware can be built from the PX4 repo by using
 ```
+cd boards
+cd px4
+cd fmu-v3
 make px4_fmu-v3_default upload
 ```
-while plugged into the Pixhawk.

 ## Pi Setup